imightbeamy/buzzerbot9000/how_to.md

 Also grab your twilio Auth Token and fill in `twilio_token` in `config.json`.

 Now when you run `npm start` and go to your domain it should say `Twilio Request Validation Failed.`, and if you text it, you should get a message back saying "Hmmm, that's not a password" but!
 If you open up `config.json` and put your phone number in the "sesame" whitelist, and then text "sesame" your test light should come on for a few seconds and go back off.

 ## Step 4: Buzzer box time!

+Now you need to connect your optocoupler to your raspberry pi and your buzzer box.

 Your optocoupler has two sides: one side has an LED, the other a photo resistor.
 When you turn the LED on, the resistor connects the leeds on the other side.
 Your buzzer box has a "door" button.
 When you press the door button, it connects two wires and the door opens.

-What we want to do is connect the LED side of the optocoupler to the raspberry, and the photo resistor side to the door button.
+What we want to do is connect the LED side of the optocoupler to the raspberry pi, and the photo resistor side to the door button.
-The raspberry pie will turn on the LED, which will connect the sides of the door button, and the door will open.
+The raspberry pi will turn on the LED, which will connect the sides of the door button, and the door will open.
 Magic!

 Here's a diagram:
 ![hardware diagram](images/hardware_diagram.png)